See if you qualify

 Path: Third-Country Consular Processing

 Ravi, an Indian national legally residing in Canada, is one of the world’s leading UX Designers in aerospace interfaces.
-He’s published, won design awards, and helped Canadian startups scale globally.
+He has published scholarly work, won multiple design awards, and helped Canadian startups scale globally.
+Because he is a legal resident of Canada, he may apply for his O-1 visa at a U.S. Consulate in Canada rather than returning to India.
+This is not considered a third-country national (TCN) case — applying in Canada is valid because it is his country of residence.

 The O-1A Visa: Why It’s Perfect for High-Achievers